Western Sahara

-Western Sahara (Note: الصحراء الغربية aṣ-Ṣaḥrā' al-Gharbiyyah; Sahara Occidental/Sáhara Occidental) is a non-self-governing territory in North-western Africa undergoing decolonization.
+Western Sahara (Note: الصحراء الغربية; Sahara Occidental/Sáhara Occidental) is a United Nations–designated non-self-governing territory in north-western Africa.
 It has a surface area of 272,000 km2.
 Western Sahara is the last African colonial state yet to achieve independence and has been dubbed "Africa's last colony".
-With an estimated population of around 600,000 inhabitants, it is the most sparsely populated territory in Africa and the second most sparsely populated territory in the world, consisting mainly of desert flatlands.
+With an estimated 600,000 inhabitants, it is the most sparsely populated territory in Africa and the second most sparsely populated territory in the world after Greenland, consisting mainly of desert flatlands.

-Spain previously colonized the territory as the Spanish Sahara until 1976, when it attempted to transfer its administration to Morocco and Mauritania while ignoring an International Court of Justice's verdict that those countries had no sovereignty over Western Sahara.
-A war erupted and the Polisario Front—a national liberation movement recognized by the United Nations as the legitimate representative of the people of Western Sahara—proclaimed the Sahrawi Arab Democratic Republic (SADR) with a government-in-exile in Tindouf, Algeria.
+Francoist Spain previously colonized the territory as the Spanish Sahara until 1975–1976.
+Spain attempted to transfer its administration to Morocco and Mauritania despite an advisory opinion of the International Court of Justice that those countries had no sovereignty over Western Sahara; a war erupted and the pro-independence Polisario Front proclaimed the Sahrawi Arab Democratic Republic (SADR).
 Mauritania withdrew its claims in 1979, and Morocco secured de facto control of most of the territory, including all major cities and most natural resources.
+The SADR established a government-in-exile in Tindouf, Algeria.
 A UN-sponsored ceasefire agreement was reached in 1991, though a planned referendum monitored by the UN's MINURSO mission has since stalled.

-Approximately 30% of the Western Sahara is controlled by the Polisario Front; the remaining 70% is occupied by Morocco.
+Approximately 30% of the Western Sahara is controlled by the Polisario Front and the remaining 70% is occupied by Morocco.
 Morocco maintains the Berm, a 2,700 km wall lined with land mines that splits the territory.
-The Polisario Front is primarily supported by Algeria and has received partial international recognition for the SADR and membership in the African Union.
-Morocco is supported by France and the United States, and several states began expressing support for its autonomy proposal in the 2020s.
+The Polisario Front is recognized by the UN as the legitimate representative of the people of Western Sahara and is primarily supported by Algeria.
+The SADR has received partial international recognition and membership in the African Union.
+Morocco is supported by France and the United States; several states began expressing support for its autonomy proposal in the 2020s, and the United Nations Security Council in 2025 endorsed negotiating based on the proposal.